justb3a/processwire-simplecontactform/README.md

 * change type="input" due to your own needs
 * hide following fields using css: scf-website, submitted
-* make sure to mainain the names of the fields
+* make sure to maintain the names of the fields

 tl;dr: These fields will be rendered automatically.
 Therefore a new template called `simple_contact_form.[twig|php]` will be created in your `site/templates` directory.